pierrre/imageserver/README.md

 - more tests
 - add new "parameter error", convert in http
 - don't ignore error from cache
-- add ProcessorImageServer (move Processor)
+- add GroupcacheImageServer
-- add ProviderImageServer (move Provider)
+- add timeout in LimitProcessor